Business security cameras and installation tools laid out on a desk for system planning.

 Where you place your equipment is just as important as what you’re monitoring.
 Improper positioning can create significant blind spots, rendering your system ineffective.
 Devices should be installed high enough to prevent tampering but angled correctly to capture clear, identifiable footage.
 You’ll also want to consider lighting conditions.
 Avoid pointing devices directly at the sun or bright lights, which can cause glare and obscure the view.
 A professional installer understands how to work with your building’s unique architecture to achieve optimal coverage and avoid the common pitfalls that lead to poor-quality footage.

-Integrate with Your Existing Security Measures
+How to Integrate with Existing Security

 Your new surveillance system shouldn’t operate in a silo.
 It needs to work seamlessly with your other security components.
 This includes everything from your network infrastructure to your access control and fire alarm systems.
 For example, the underlying cabling must be able to support high-resolution video feeds without performance issues.
 Integrating your surveillance with an access control system allows you to visually verify who is entering and exiting your property.
 A holistic approach ensures all your protective measures work together as one cohesive unit, providing stronger, more reliable security for your business.